Joanne Jordan: Career

-Joanne Jordan (September 5, 1920 – July 29, 2009) was an American actress and television spokesmodel.
 Her film credits include Loophole and Son of Sinbad.
-She also portrayed Queen Mirtha on the television series "Space Patrol."
+She also portrayed Queen Mirtha on the television series Space Patrol.
+Other TV shows on which she acted included City Detective, Four Star Playhouse, and Racket Squad.

 Besides film, she acted on stage, at one time performing in a Noël Coward play at the Harold Lloyd co-founded Beverly Hills Little Theatre for Professionals.